 Are you suffering from muscle spasms or extreme joint pain?
 These are just two of the many symptoms of facet joint syndrome (also referred to as spinal arthritis).

-Many people may not have even heard of this condition, but it is real and we offer conservative treatment for spinal arthritis here at National Pain Institute in Florida (Ft.
-Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park, FL).
+Many people may not have even heard of this condition, but it is real and we offer conservative treatment for spinal arthritis here at National Pain Institute in Florida (Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park, FL).

 Want to learn more?
 Please keep reading.

 In order to understand the condition, you must first know that facet joints are the small connections located between the spine’s bones.
 The joints prevent excess movement, and in doing so, help to prevent injuries and protect the spinal cord.
 The facet joints also allow us to twist our back, look around, and perform daily tasks.

 Just like other parts of the spine, the facet joints deteriorate over time (injury or trauma can also damage the facet joints).
 This deterioration can lead to many symptoms.

 Patients who suffer from facet joint syndrome sometimes are misdiagnosed or undiagnosed.
 Friends and family may feel the patient is exaggerating as to how much pain he or she is feeling.